grantholle/calculators/README.md

 SASS/SCSS Conversion
 --------------------
-Before committing any changes, make sure you update the other syntax's source as well.
-This can be accomplished using `sass-convert`.
-Run the following commands while in the repository's root:
+Please keep this repository in SCSS format before all commits.
+If you prefer SASS, you can convert using the following command:

 *SCSS -> SASS*

-`sass-convert -R -T sass -F scss scss/ sass/`
+`sass-convert -R --from scss --to sass scss sass && rm -rf scss`

+...and then back before you commit:

 *SASS -> SCSS*

-`sass-convert -R -T scss -F sass sass/ scss/`
+`sass-convert -R --from sass --to scss sass scss && rm -rf sass`